 The Military Child Care in Your Neighborhood program provides fee assistance for families of Active Duty Sponsors, Civilians, Guard/Reservist, and Guard/Reserve Technicians who are unable to access on-installation child care.
 Guard and Reserves must be on orders for a minimum of 30 consecutive days.

-Eligible providers for the MCCYN fee assistance program must have a state child care license, a state inspection report dated within the last 12 months, a complete provider fee assistance application, and must meet additional high quality accreditation standards (for more information on provider qualifications, click here).
+Eligible providers for the MCCYN fee assistance program must have a state child care license, a state inspection report dated within the last 12 months, a complete provider fee assistance application, and must meet additional high quality accreditation standards.
+You can review more information on provider qualifications.

 You can search for eligible MCCYN providers who are already enrolled in the program.
 Once you have located a provider, please contact us to verify their eligibility: (1-800-424-2246)